 It is a wonderful coincidence that the April #AtoZBloggingChallenge begins with this post on Attachment Parenting.
 The Attachment Parenting style is somewhere a very comprehensive approach to parenting.
 It encompasses everything right from pregnancy to raising a child.
 In that sense, it truly is the beginning of everything.
+It is something that helps you bond with your child, and is particularly important if you planning on getting a nanny or an au pair.
+Further to this, if you are thinking of becoming an au pair then you might be interested in checking out this Cultural Care Au Pair to give you a better idea of how you can apply.
+However, it is still very important to make sure you bond with your child, particularlly if you are planning on having someone help you raise your child.
 Many sub-concepts are derived from this broad theme of Attachment Parenting.
 But first, is Attachment Parenting truly a new-age phenomenon?

 A brief history